Last Updated on March 21, 2021 by Shaun Snapp

 This is mostly marketing talk, just like the interviews given by Vishal.

 This is a firm that has raised $50 million already, and we count roughly five web pages.
 And along with those five pages, there are a total of 283 words for the entire website.
 After two years of study, Vishal has 283 words on his website?

 At around the 26-minute mark in this video, there is a demo of the Vanai concept.

 Vishal Sikka Raised $50 Million on…..?

 This is an opportunity for Vishal to showcase his company.
-Knowledge at Wharton asked no challenging questions, and apparently has interviewers who add no value to the proceedings.
+Knowledge at Wharton asked no challenging questions and apparently has interviewers who add no value to the proceedings.
 If this article were published in Forbes, we would have concluded it was a paid placement.
-We read a few other articles at Knowledge at Wharton, including Is Now the Best Time to Have a Baby in Corporate America, and the coverage is hugely tilted towards the status quo and to reinforcing the legitimacy of established entities.
+We read a few other articles at Knowledge at Wharton, including Is Now the Best Time to Have a Baby in Corporate America.
+The coverage is hugely tilted towards the status quo and to reinforcing the legitimacy of established entities.
 There is not much analysis that takes place at the magazine or questioning of assumptions.

 However, even when faced with a compliant interview, there seems to be little reason for anyone to have given Vishal $50 million to start his company.

 Vishal receives our Golden Pinocchio Award for his claims around AI.